-Since we all wish we could be sipping wine while traveling around Italy, we're partnering with Luca Bosio wines to offer you the next best thing: a giveaway for the chance to cook with a renowned Italian chef!
+Since we all wish we could be sipping wine while traveling around Italy, we’re partnering with Luca Bosio wines to talk about Italian wine.

-When we lead our group trips, travelers constantly comment on how many Italian wines they encounter that they've never had stateside and it's no surprise in a country with over 2,000 native varieties.
+When we lead our group trips, travelers constantly comment on how many Italian wines they encounter that they’ve never had stateside and it’s no surprise in a country that has the most native grape varieties in the world.

 In Northwest Italy, one such grape is Brachetto.
 We’re partnering with Luca Bosio Vineyards to share it about Brachetto as their located smackdab in the center of the Langhe region of Piedmont where the grape hails from.
 In fact, they use the grape exclusively to make their “Rosso” and as a mix with fruit juice to make their “Red” and “Black” wine beverages.

 First, you might be wondering how you pronounce Brachetto d Acqui.
 The answer?
 It’s “brah-keh-toe dah-kwee.”
 Now that’s covered we should clarify that the term Brachetto is used to refer to a grape while Brachetto D’Acqui is a light, slightly effervescent, sweet red wine from the Brachetto D’Acqui DOCG (Denominazione di Origine Controllata e Garantita) region (more on that below).